Is there value in political endorsements from writers? And what do you do when your favorite authors go political?

 George R.R.
 Martin endorsed Joe Biden in a blog post last year for two reasons: because Biden is “(1) someone who can beat Trump, and (2) someone who would actually be a good/ great president.”

-But so far in this race, Biden’s endorsements have taken a more Hollywood slant than literary, as he was also endorsed by Tom Hanks, Vivica A. Fox, and Alec Baldwin.
+But so far in this race, Biden’s endorsements have taken a more Hollywood slant than literary.
+He was also endorsed by Tom Hanks, Vivica A. Fox, and Alec Baldwin.

 It will mean something different for every voter and ever reader.